 As mentioned above, Finnish universities can have specific application procedures and deadlines also for non-degree or visiting students who wish to take courses at the university.
 If the university requires you to submit a non-degree/visiting student application in order to take courses, submit the application as early as allowed by the university schedules and attach the university admission letter or verification of submitted application (if the application period is after Fulbright deadline) with your Fulbright application.
 If you are able to submit the university application only after the Fulbright deadline due to the university admission schedule, explain clearly the university application schedule in your Fulbright application and submit the university application as soon as the application period opens.

-NOTE: Candidate wishing to conduct research in addition to course work, must also to provide documentation mentioned in the Pursuing research in Finland section.
+NOTE: Candidate wishing to conduct research in addition to course work, must also provide documentation mentioned in the Pursuing research in Finland section.

-Student benefits for Bachelor’s and Master’s level students include considerable discounts on buses, trains and campus cafeterias.
+Student benefits for Bachelor’s and Master’s level students include considerable discounts on buses, trains, and campus cafeterias.
 If you are registered as a doctoral student in a Finnish university, your student benefits will be very limited.
 Check with your host university international office your rights for different benefits as a non-degree student.